ENFR Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on ENFR specifically: ENFR IV at 21.20% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 6.08% (roughly $2.40 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated ENFR expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on ENFR should anchor to the underlying notional of $39.50 per share and to the trader's directional view on ENFR etf.
+Why this butterfly structure on ENFR specifically: ENFR IV at 8.40% is on the cheap side of its 1-year range, which favors premium-buying structures like a ENFR butterfly, with a market-implied 1-standard-deviation move of approximately 2.41% (roughly $0.96 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated ENFR expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on ENFR should anchor to the underlying notional of $39.77 per share and to the trader's directional view on ENFR etf.

 ENFR butterfly setup

-The ENFR butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With ENFR near $39.50, the first option leg uses a $38.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed ENFR chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The ENFR butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With ENFR at $39.77 on that close, the first option leg uses a $38.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed ENFR chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 ENFR shares for the stock leg in covered calls and collars).

 ENFR butterfly risk and reward